woj76/gs_usb_leonardo/README.md

 You should be all set, just to make sure reconnect the Leonardo CAN-BUS board to your PC.
-Your Linux should recognise the device as gs_usb compatible, you should be able to see the gs_usb module loaded when saying "lsmod" and some gs_usb messages in when saying "dmesg" stating a successful driver load.
+Your Linux should recognise the device as gs_usb compatible, you should be able to see the gs_usb module loaded when saying "lsmod" and some gs_usb messages when saying "dmesg" stating a successful driver load.

 What remains is to bring up the CAN interface.
 You can do this manually by saying (sudo will ask you for your user password):